worldbank/afg_viirs_analysis/README.md

 - (5) Based on this 'opening-closing' timing matrix (see below), the expert-verified polygons are _time-selectively_ applied to the monthly VIIRS data to mask out the NTL values within the expert-verified polygons only when the polygon is 'active.'

 ## Technical notes:
+- VIIRS datasets: **VIIRS_analysis.ipynb** has an anomaly-NTL reduction process (Filter-1: Noise reduction (background and max anomalies)) based on the NTL background noise mask (average_masked in [VIIRS Nighttime Day/Night Annual Band Composites V2.1](https://developers.google.com/earth-engine/datasets/catalog/NOAA_VIIRS_DNB_ANNUAL_V21#bands)) and the avg_rad < 300 max-cap threshold.
+This process should be run before the other filtering processes.
 - VIIRS-like datasets: Read its [foundational technological paper](https://essd.copernicus.org/articles/13/889/2021/) by Zuoqi Chen et al. (2021).
 - Also read [Global NPP-VIIRS-like nighttime light (2000-2022)](https://gee-community-catalog.org/projects/npp_viirs_ntl/)